scaars10/scaars10.github.io/posts/cursor-pagination.md

 * Bucket-based modeling

 These approaches were dataset-specific or required specialized modeling.
 Since pagination support is intended as a **general capability** across datasets with varying characteristics, we narrowed the solution to skip–limit and cursor-based pagination as the most extensible options.

+## Results

+A significant discovery during implementation was that MongoDB's query planner can be inefficient with complex OR logic or multiple sort keys with filters.
+Because MongoDB’s B-Tree indexing often struggles to utilize multiple indexes for a single query (our initial approach was to generate single indexes for queryable fields of a dataset and let MongoDB’s query planner handle the optimization like we saw with Elasticsearch), we introduced a **Query Optimization Layer**.

+We standardized our index builds using the **ESR (Equality, Sort, Range) Rule**:

+* **Equality**: Filter fields first (e.g., user_id).
+* **Sort**: Pagination sort keys second (e.g., unit_price, _id).
+* **Range**: Any range filters (e.g., created_at < timestamp) last.

+**The Outcome**: <br>
+By adding Query Optimizers and Cursor Based Pagination, we moved away from unpredictable scan times and consistent performance.
+The result was uniform latency-page 100 now loads as fast as page 1.